 Belding’s Reef Nature Preserve was donated to the Nature Trust in 2004 by Mrs. Dorothy Haley in order to save the preserve’s natural features and to keep it available for local people to walk through and enjoy.
 Mrs. Haley’s first husband was from the Belding family.
 Its original owner, Daniel Belding, was born in Connecticut in 1760 but moved to Saint John in the late 1700’s and joined the Royal Artillery in time to fight in the War of 1812.
 Daniel lived at Chance Harbour with his family, and, with his son Samuel, petitioned in 1819 for lots 25, 26, 27, and 28 in nearby Little Dipper Harbour.
-They succeeded in acquiring these lots which are now part of the Belding’s Reef Nature Reserve.
+They succeeded in acquiring these lots which are now part of the Belding’s Reef Nature Preserve.

 Belding’s Reef consists of a rugged stretch of Fundy coastline near Chance Harbour, St. John County.
 Although just minutes from the Village of Chance Harbour, the preserve feels remote and gives visitors a taste of wildness, with a mature coastal forest of red spruce, balsam fir, and mountain ash.
 Among the thick carpets of sphagnum mosses, you can also find cinnamon fern, sweet gale, blue flag iris, goose-tongue and crowberry along the trail – not to mention spectacular views of the Bay of Fundy, and the sounds of rolling ocean swells breaking on reefs and red shale cliffs.

 One walking trail is found on the nature preserve, which leads through the woods until it meets the ocean and ends at the navigation light (formally a lighthouse) at the end of the peninsula.
 Please refer to the map below for an overview of the trail.